paasmaker/paasmaker/documentation/source/administrator-paasmaker-org.rst

 * The Amazon Elastic Load Balancer is an additonal routing layer, to handle failed physical servers.
-* The Amazon Relational Database Service provides a MySQL like database to the Pacemaker and applications.
+* The Amazon Relational Database Service provides a MySQL like database to applications running on the cluster.
 It was chosen because we can easily scale it up and down and is less things to maintain.
 * One server, running on a small instance, is the Pacemaker, that sets up applications, and manages other nodes in the cluster.
+It also runs it's own SQL database purely for the pacemaker.
+(In this example, I used Postgres).
 * One or more servers, initially m1.small to keep costs down, run as hearts and routers, and host applications and route HTTP traffic.